IBM/prompt-declaration-language/docs/tutorial.md

 ## Function Definition

 PDL also supports function definitions to make it easier to reuse code.
 Suppose we want to define a translation function that takes a string and calls a falcon model for the translation.
-This would be written in PDL as follows:
+This would be written in PDL as follows ([file](../examples/tutorial/function_definition.yaml)):

 ```
 description: Hello world with functions